vogelino/planerinnenfuerdwe/README.md

 ## Deployment

 The frontend is currently deployed to [Vercel](https://vercel.com/).
-Pushing to the `main` branch will automatically trigger a new deploy (this should be avoided, if possible).
+Pushing to the `main` branch will automatically trigger a new deploy.
+This should be avoided, if possible.
+Rather use pull requests against main.